Bitcoin Ad Networks Reviews and Comparison

 Coinzilla is a prominent Bitcoin advertising network, which was launched in 2016.
-It offers both CPM and CPC advertising in the form of standard banners, floating banners, and pop-under ads.
+It offers CPM advertising in the form of standard banners, floating banners, and pop-under ads.

 Interestingly, adverts can be funded not only with Bitcoin but also with Ethereum.
 One feature you may find useful is the referral program, which can help you earn 10% of the deposits and withdrawals of referred users.

-Payments on CoinZilla are processed daily, with up to 72 hours on weekends and a minimum withdrawal amount of 50€.
+Payments on Coinzilla are processed weekly and monthly, with a minimum withdrawal amount of 50€.

 Coinzilla’s publisher requirements are on the strict side, with quite a lot of users having their websites rejected.
 In particular, Coinzilla only accepts websites with good engagement and interaction rate.